floriankraemer/floriankraemer.github.io/pages/Minimum-Dev-Conventions.markdown

 ### Keywords

-The keywords follow the IETF [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119):
+The keywords in this document follow [IETF RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119):

 [1](https://datatracker.ietf.org/doc/html/rfc2119#section-1). **MUST**  This word, or the terms "REQUIRED" or "SHALL", mean that the definition is an absolute requirement of the specification.